vgarciac/if_challenge/LaneObject/README.md

 The process consists of relating the points of the corners detected in the images (chess board images), with a perfectly rectangular arrangement (like the board in real life).
 Once these point relationships are detected, the coefficients of radial distortion that the camera adds to the pictures are estimated.

-Once you have this coeffitients, it is possible to correct the distortion by applying the inverse transformation to the new images.
+Once you have these coefficients, it is possible to correct the distortion by applying the inverse transformation to the new images.
 In this way, objects that are straight in real life can be seen straight in the images.

 Original board image       |  Undistorted board image :-------------------------:|:-------------------------: